-In March 2021, the Company entered into the SPA with DPL pursuant to which the Company agreed to sell an aggregate of 6,666,667 shares of common stock for an aggregate of \$10 million, or \$1.50 per share, which sales were made in tranches.
-On March 9, 2021, DPL paid \$4 million, less the \$1.8 million in prior advances and the surrender for cancellation of a \$50,000 convertible promissory note held by BitNile, for an aggregate of 2,666,667 shares of common stock.
-Under the terms of the SPA, DPL (i) purchased an additional 1,333,333 shares of common stock upon approval of the IND for Phase I clinical trials for AL001 for a purchase price of \$2 million; and (ii) purchased 2,666,667 shares of common stock upon the completion of the Phase I clinical trials for AL001 for a purchase price of \$4 million.
-In addition, the Company issued DPL warrants to purchase an aggregate of 6,666,667 shares of common stock at an exercise price of \$3.00 per share.
-Finally, the Company agreed that for a period of eighteen (18) months following the date of the payment of the final tranche of \$4 million, DPL will have the right to invest an additional \$10 million on the same terms, except that no specific milestones have been determined with respect to the additional \$10 million as of the date of this Annual Report.
+In March of 2021, the Company entered into the SPA with AL pursuant to which the Company sold an aggregate of 6,666,667 shares of common stock for an aggregate of \$10 million, or \$1.50 per share, which sales were made in tranches between March 2021 and April 2022.
+In addition, the Company issued AL warrants to purchase an aggregate of 3,333,333 shares of common stock at an exercise price of \$3.00 per share.
+Finally, the Company agreed that for a period of 18 months following the date of the payment of the final tranche of \$4 million on April 26, 2022, AL will have the right to invest an additional \$10 million on the same terms, except that no specific milestones have been determined with respect to the additional \$10 million as of the date of this Annual Report.